sharovatov/teamlead/blameless_responsibility_en.md

 Good example of this occasion is Nokia’s case where they had a very rigid and conservative scrum.
 World changed, the firm, being so strictly tied to the conservative process, couldn’t respond and lost its dominance.

-Certainly getting rid of rigid conservative process won’t be enough to ensure company survival, but to me it seems obvious that ability to change is a prerequisite for survival.
+Certainly getting rid of rigid conservative process won’t be enough to ensure company survival, but to me it seems obvious that:

+**1. Process change and adaptation is a prerequisite for the company being able to better survive market change.**

 ## Adaptive development process